Reg questions (need to change to a different distance, wrong birthday, etc.): firstname.lastname@example.org

 We are also donating a percentage of your race reg to the park for continued re-construction efforts needed, so bring your friends!

-$1,000 to anyone who breaks the male or female North American fastest known time for 100 miles on trail.
+$1,000 to anyone who breaks the male or female fastest known time for 100 miles on trail.

-Also, please note, this park will require all spectators to pay a certain cash fee to enter the park.
+Also, please note, this park will require all who enter to pay a certain cash fee to enter the park.
 That fee will be good for the entire weekend.
+State Park Passes are honored at this park for Special Event Weekends.
 Tejas Trails does not keep any of this money.
 Even though it's a requirement, please consider it a cool way to support an amazing Texas Park, and the park's staff to maintain a very special set of trails!